Dynamic Classes with PowerPoint

 PowerPoints can be a fun and engaging tool for your childbirth courses if done well.
 Follow these tips and you will avoid getting on the list of the "World's Worst PowerPoint Presentations" and instead have versatile tool that can be used over and over.

-If you are looking for a quick way to get started using PowerPoint, check out our new Thoughtful Childbirth PowerPoint series.
+If you are looking for a quick way to get started using PowerPoint, check out our Thoughtful Childbirth PowerPoint series.
+It is available with or without custom branding with your logo.
 There are three titles to choose from that correspond to our parent books and Childbirth Curriculum.
 It is available for instant download and can save you lots of time and energy.

 Plumtree Baby, LLC